Fonta/TSLink/README.md

 ========================================================================================================================

 - Make a Teamspeak query user with enough i_group_member_add_power and i_group_member_remove_power to add and removes users     from the desired groups.
-- Edit the config.php in /inc/plugins/tslink folder.
+- Edit the config.sample.php in the /inc/plugins/tslink folder and rename it to config.php.
 - Upload everything to your forum's folder.
 - Install & activate the plugin in the AdminCP.
 ** If you use the facebook plugin to let users login to your forum with their Facebook account, read point 5! **